AztecProtocol/aztec-connect/markdown/specs/notes_and_nullifiers.md

 ### Account note

 An **Account Note** associates a spending key with an account.
-It consists of the following three field elements.
-Se the dedicated `account_circuit.md` for more details.
+It consists of the following field elements.
+See the dedicated [account_circuit.md](./account_circuit.md) for more details.

 - `account_alias_id`: a concatentation of the 224 bit `alias_hash`, with the 32-bit `account_nonce`. `account_alias_id` is enforced to be smaller than $p$ (the bn-254 curve size), thus not all 32 byte values are possible.
 - `account_public_key.x`: the x-coordinate of the account public key